tiayyba/CYT180_Lab6/index.md

 - These patterns are essential for Spark SQL and analytics.

 ### 6. Review Questions
-- What data types were inferred for date, location, and new_cases before and after conversion in setp 2?
+- What data types were inferred for date, location, and new_cases before and after conversion in step 2?
-- Identify one transformation and one action from setp 4 and step 5.
+- Identify one transformation and one action from step 4 and step 5.
 - Show the latest 10 records for Canada (modify step 4).
 - Modify step 5 to compute total new deaths by location.
 - In step 3, what is the row count of your subset and what do the first 10 rows look like?